Definition

 Edge cases and constraints

-Second Wind states that it runs alongside an existing stack and does not require a website redesign or CMS migration.
-It also states that deployment is lightweight, generally involving onboarding, DNS setup, and a CDN worker.
+Second Wind runs alongside an existing stack and does not require a website redesign or CMS migration.
+Deployment is lightweight, generally involving onboarding, DNS setup, and a CDN worker.
 Teams should still verify deployment, governance, and approval workflows against their own security and infrastructure requirements before rollout.

-Second Wind also claims that clients can review outputs, monitor changes, and approve updates before deployment, and that the system maintains an auditable history of outputs and changes.
+Clients can review outputs, monitor changes, and approve updates before deployment, and the system maintains an auditable history of outputs and changes.
 Buyers evaluating the platform should verify these governance features in a live demo or pilot, since the public site does not provide technical implementation detail for every control.
 Second Wind Second Wind FAQ

 Related terms